lammps/lammps/doc/src/fix_add_heat.rst

 Description
 """""""""""

-This fix adds heat to particles every timestep.
+This fix adds heat to particles with the temperature attribute every timestep.
+Note that this is an internal temperature of a particle intended for use with non-atomistic models like the discrete element method.

 For the *constant* style, heat is added at the specified rate.
 For the *linear* style, heat is added at a rate of :math:`k (T_{target} - T)` where :math:`k` is the